-The chief academic officer at Walden University along with faculty across programs have designated the sixth edition of the Publication Manual of the American Psychological Association for style and citation matters.
-Many programs at Walden require the Essential Guide to APA Style for Walden Students, a condensed, electronic resource based on the APA manual and produced by Laureate Education.
-This guide focuses on using APA in coursework, while the APA manual is comprehensive and focused on preparing a document for publication.
-The materials on our website are largely consistent with the recommendations in either of these two resources.
-However, when there are minor discrepancies between the two, we use the guidelines from the original APA Publication Manual.
+The chief academic officer at Walden University along with faculty across programs have designated the 7th edition of the Publication Manual of the American Psychological Association for style and citation matters.
+This style guide is comprehensive and focused on preparing a document for coursework and publication.

 Walden University is an inclusive institution that serves a diverse population of students.
 Committed to broadening the university’s understanding of inclusivity and diversity, Walden accepts gender-neutral pronouns in student writing.
 This practice acknowledges APA’s endorsement of the singular "they" and embraces alternative pronouns currently in circulation (e.g., the nominatives xe, ve, ze/zir, ey, and zhe and their associated derivations).
 Walden recognizes that discussion around gender identity is ongoing.
 As such, the university will accept any pronoun in student writing so long as evidence can be provided that it is accepted as a respectful term by the community it represents.

 People-First and Identity-First Language Policy

 Walden University follows APA standards for bias in language recommendations when referring to groups or individuals.
 Student writers should ensure that they are following the conventions and preferences of all the group or population they are describing.
 This may mean person-first language or identity-first language.
 Whichever the student writer chooses should be done with intention and respect.